Change of Status

 - F-1 students are required to obtain health insurance.
 Once a change of status been approved the F-1 student will automatically be enrolled in and billed for Portland Community College student health insurance plan.

-This is for informational purposes only and does not constitute legal advice.
+Legal Disclaimer: This is for informational purposes only and does not constitute legal advice.
 It should not be used as a substitute for obtaining legal advice from an attorney licensed or authorized to practice.

 Frequently Asked Questions